 SCHOOL OF CHEMICAL ENGINEERING AND ADVANCED MATERIALS

-The research projects require expertise in knowledge management with a specific focus on mechanistic and empirical modelling for dynamic, multi-component bio-chemical processes, data mining and feature extraction in a data lean environment.
+The research project requires expertise in knowledge management with a specific focus on mechanistic and empirical modelling of dynamic, multi-component processes, data mining and feature extraction in a data lean environment.
 Critical to the success of the project is the need to be able to handle qualitative and quantitative data and incorporate human understanding into the analysis.

 The successful candidates will join an RAE Grade 5 research School which is recognised for its world class research and training and it also has an outstanding reputation for research and collaboration with industry.

-Candidates interested in either of these positions should have a PhD or equivalent experience in any of the following disciplines: Chemical or Biochemical Engineering, Physics, Applied Mathematics or Statistics.
+Candidates interested in either of these positions should have a PhD or equivalent experience in any of the following disciplines: Chemical Engineering, Physics, Operational Research, Applied Mathematics or Statistics.
 They should be able to demonstrate good communication skills and be willing to work for periods at company sites in the UK.
-Salary will be in the range of £17,451-£26,229 per annum depending upon age, qualifications and experience.
+The salary will be at an appropriate point of F (£25,134 - £28,289) per annum depending on qualifications and experience.

-To apply for the positions, please send a CV and a covering letter, together with a completed Employment Record Form, to Gary Montague, Professor of Bioprocess Control, School of Chemical Engineering and Advanced Materials, Merz Court, University of Newcastle, Newcastle upon Tyne, NE1 7RU, UK.
+To apply for the positions, please send a CV and a covering letter, together with a completed Employment Record Form, to Elaine Martin, Professor of Industrial Statistics, School of Chemical Engineering and Advanced Materials, Merz Court, University of Newcastle, Newcastle upon Tyne, NE1 7RU, UK.

 Further details can be obtained from Professor Elaine Martin.
 Contact details as follows - Tel: +44 191 222 6231; Fax: +44 191 222 5292; e-mail: [log in to unmask]